codetierlist/codetierlist/README.md

 ## 💪 Contributing

-Code Tier List is **free and open-source software** licensed under the [LGPL-3.0 License](https://www.gnu.org/licenses/lgpl-3.0.en.html)
+Codetierlist is **free and open-source software** licensed under the [LGPL-3.0 License](https://www.gnu.org/licenses/lgpl-3.0.en.html)

 You can open issues for bugs you've found or features you think are missing.
 You can also submit pull requests to this repository.

 ## ⚖️ License
-LGPL-3.0 License © 2023 Codetierlist
+LGPL-3.0 License © 2023 Codetierlist Contributors